cjbt/cj_tantay_ev_test/README.md

-# evenbrite_test
+# ev_test

 ## Note

-This is a working solution for eventbrite's technical assesment.
+This is a working solution for ev's technical assessment.
 I did not use chatgpt for this.
 I just googled lodash methods and continued where I left off.

 ## Installation